-During the 1950s, the economy grew 50 percent, from $2 to $3 trillion (adjusted for inflation).
-Income per person rose 25 percent, from $13,819 to $17,380 (not adjusted).
+During the 1950s, the economy grew 50%.
+GDP went from $2 trillion to $3 trillion, adjusted for inflation.
+Income per person from $14,490 to $17,972.
+These figures are adjusted for inflation.

 It was supported by three expansions, interrupted by mild and brief contractions.
 They were:

-- October 1949 - July 1953 (45 months)
+- October 1949 - July 1953, or 45 months.

-- May 1954 - August 1957 (39 months)
+- May 1954 - August 1957, or 39 months.

-- April 1958 - April 1960 (24 months)
+- April 1958 - April 1960, or 24 months.

 President Eisenhower signed the Federal Highway Act on October 22, 1956.
 It authorized the construction of the nation's interstate highway system.
-More than $1 billion was allocated to the first year of "the greatest public works program in the history of the world."
+More than $1.1 billion was allocated to the first year of "the greatest public works program in the history of the world."